Vietnam.vn - Nền tảng quảng bá Việt Nam

 "The 12th package of EU sanctions against Russia will include actions to tighten the oil price cap, reduce the revenue the country receives from selling oil - not to us but to other countries - and fight against fraud," EU foreign policy chief Josep Borrell said.

-Danish inspections of Russian oil tankers could be part of a new EU sanctions package.
-Denmark was chosen largely because of its geographical location.
+Danish inspections of Russian tankers could be part of a new EU sanctions package, chosen largely because of its geographical location.

 All Russian oil shipped via the Baltic Sea – about 60% of Moscow's total seaborne oil exports – passes through the Denmark Strait on its way to international markets.

-* Also on the same day (November 15), Russia declared that all ships, including Russian ships, are free to pass through the Baltic Sea and said that any attempt to violate international law on freedom of navigation is dangerous.
+* Also on the same day (November 15), Russia declared that all ships, including Russian ships, were free to pass through the Baltic Sea and said that any attempt to violate international law on freedom of navigation was dangerous.

 “I reiterate that all ships, including Russian ships, have the right to freely pass through the Baltic Strait.
-Any actions contrary to this are a violation of international law and will have very dangerous consequences,” Russian Foreign Ministry spokeswoman Maria Zakharova told reporters.
+Any actions contrary to this violate international law and will have very dangerous consequences,” Russian Foreign Ministry spokeswoman Maria Zakharova told reporters.

 Source